Types of socialism: Council communism and left communism

-Council communism, or councilism, is a current of libertarian Marxism that emerged from the November Revolution in the 1920s, characterized by its opposition to state capitalism/state socialism as well as its advocacy of workers' councils as the basis for workers' democracy.
+Council communism, or councilism, is a current of libertarian Marxism that emerged from the November Revolution in the 1920s, characterized by its opposition to state capitalism or socialism as well as its advocacy of workers' councils as the basis for workers' democracy.
 Originally affiliated with the Communist Workers' Party of Germany (KAPD), council communism continues today as a theoretical and activist position within the greater libertarian socialism movement.

-Chief among the tenets of council communism is its opposition to the party vanguardism and democratic centralism of Leninist ideologies and its contention that democratic workers' councils arising in the factories and municipalities are the natural form of working class organization and authority.
-Council communism also stands in contrast to social democracy through its formal rejection of both the reformism and parliamentarism.
+Council communism is opposed to the party vanguardism and democratic centralism of Leninist ideologies.
+It contends that democratic workers' councils arising in the factories and municipalities are the natural form of working-class organization and authority.
+Council communism also stands in contrast to social democracy by formally rejecting both reformism and parliamentarism.

-The historical origins of left communism can be traced to the period before World War I, but it only came into focus after 1918.
-All left communists were supportive of the October Revolution in Russia, but retained a critical view of its development.
-However, some would in later years come to reject the idea that the revolution had a proletarian or socialist nature, asserting that it had simply carried out the tasks of the bourgeois revolution by creating a state capitalist system.
+The historical origins of left communism can be traced to the period before World War I, but it came into focus after 1918.
+All left communists supported the October Revolution in Russia, but retained a critical view of its development.
+However, in later years, some would come to reject the idea that the revolution had a proletarian or socialist nature, asserting that it had simply carried out the tasks of the bourgeois revolution by creating a state capitalist system.